jlinoff/pam/PROPOSAL.md

    message, so `statusMsgDurationMS` is raised during capture.
 The Layout section of the README was rewritten to name each region in prose, and gained a table of the four toolbar warning badges.
-3. **Done — 6 shots.** Dialogues needing preference or state setup:
+3. **Done — 5 shots.** Dialogues needing preference or state setup:
    `pam-about-custom`, `pam-file-load`, `pam-file-save`,
-   `pam-password-generator-standalone`, `pam-prefs-enable-printing-check`,
+   `pam-password-generator-standalone`, `pam-prefs-enable-printing-menu`.

-   `pam-prefs-enable-printing-menu`.
+   `pam-prefs-enable-printing-check.png` was dropped: Enable Printing is one of the settings on the Administration tab, so `pam-prefs-administration.png` supersedes it.
+The old file is unreferenced and can be deleted.

    The phase originally listed `pam-password-generator`, which was a
    mis-scoping: that image is the *record field* generator, reached from